Past Life Regression Therapy is one of the most controversial at the same time sought after therapy.

 What is Past Life Regression Therapy?

-Past life regression is a technique that uses hypnosis to recover what many believe are memories of past lives or incarnations.
+This is a technique that uses hypnosis to recover what many believe are memories of former lives or incarnations.

 The technique used during past-life regression involves the subject answering a series of questions while hypnotised to reveal identity and events of alleged past lives, a method similar to that used in recovered memory therapy.